Way Back Home (2011 film): Launch

 The official poster and promotional photos were released through Star Cinema's official Multiply site.
 The official cinematic trailer was released on the July 30 episode of the noontime variety show, Happy Yipee Yehey.
 It was first reported that the soundtrack of the film, "You're My Home" will be covered by Maria Aragon, but later on showed in the film's music video that Angeline Quinto will sing the theme song, which was originally sung by Odette Quesada.

 Critical response

-On a film review done by Noel Orsal of Philippine Entertainment Portal he quoted, "The typical Filipino film is at home in portraying families.
-It brings out one of the best dramatic scenes and emphatic dialogues primarily because relationships within the family can relate to.
-Conflicts and dysfunction between parent and child or among siblings would always find an audience connecting to a particular character over another."
+Jonry Mendoza, writing for Philippine Entertainment Portal, quoted the film as a "typical Filipino film" in depictions of a family and gives praise to its direction, cinematography, acting performances, and storytelling, which "brings out one of the best dramatic scenes and emphatic dialogues primarily because relationships within the family can relate to."
+He also gave a commendation to the story's tension, which would also make it relatable to audiences alike.

 Box office

-The film opened at first place with an P18 million within its first week surpassing 50 First Dates and Blended in Philippine cinemas, according to Box Office Mojo.
+The film opened at first place with an P18 million within its first week surpassing The Smurfs and Blended in Philippine cinemas, according to Box Office Mojo.
 On its second week, the film grossed an estimated P4 million, having a total gross receipt of P25.7 million.
 The film was shown in theaters for only two weeks because of the new Star Cinema film Wedding Tayo, Wedding Hindi.